MicrosoftDocs/dynamics365smb-docs/business-central/marketing-setup-contacts.md

 Repeat these steps to assign as many alternate addresses as you want.
 For each alternate address you may want to specify one or several date ranges.

-## To assign job responsibilities to a contact person
+## To assign job responsibilities to a contact
 You can add information about the job responsibilities of contact persons to indicate what the contact person is responsible for within their company, for example, IT, management, or production.
 You can use this information when entering information about your contacts.

 > [!NOTE]